saketkumarskd/AI-Lab-Assignment1-DFS-BFS/README.md

 # AI-DFS-BFS
-Implementation of 8-Puzzle Problem using Breadth First Search (BFS) and Depth First Search (DFS) algorithms for AI Lab Assignment 1.
+Implementation of 8-Puzzle Problem using Breadth First Search (BFS) and Depth First Search (DFS) algorithms for AI.
 Includes Python code, detailed explanation, and comparison of BFS vs DFS.

 # 🎯 AI: 8-Puzzle Problem using BFS & DFS